Direct observation of the magnetic proximity effect in amorphous exchange-spring magnets by neutron reflectometry

-To investigate the temperature dependence of the magnetic susceptibility of the system, the absolute value of the derivative of the magnetic SLD profiles in Fig. \ref{f3} (b) was calculated.
-Four half-widths at half maxima were extracted, describing the change in magnetization at the two interfaces of layer B. The results are provided in Table \ref{t1}, the annotations of the interfaces I-IV are defined in Fig. \ref{f3} (b).
-The widths I and IV describe the change in the magnetization in layers A and C and these are found to be independent of temperature.
-This is expected as the changes in the temperature are small as compared to the intrinsic ordering temperature of the layers.
-The widths II and III describe the changes in the magnetization profile of layer B. At $T =10$ K, the layer is fully magnetic and the deduced magnetization profile reflects the distribution of the elements in the sample.
-In this case, only minute proximity effects are expected, as the magnetic susceptibility of all the layers is small.
-Same is valid for the results obtained at $T = 300$ K, as this temperature is well above $T_c$ of layer B, while far below $T_c$ of layers A and C. Under these conditions, finite size effects can become prominent, giving rise to a decay of the magnetization in the interface region \cite{Taroni:2007}.
-These effects appear to be too small to be observed in the current experiment.
-We therefore conclude that the changes in the magnetization profile of layers A and C must be small.
-The changes in layer B are more pronounced, as seen in Fig. \ref{f3} (b) and Table \ref{t1}.
-A clear maximum in width is seen at $T = 110$ K, which is close to the ordering temperature of layer B (103$\pm{1}$ K).
-This observation reflects the expected changes in the magnetic susceptibility, which is largest at $T_{c}$.
-Monte Carlo simulations involving beyond nearest neighbour magnetic interactions show that not only is the peak in the magnetic susceptibility shifted to higher temperature, but it is also significantly broadened, due to proximity effects. \cite{Magnus:2016hr} This is well reflected in the present results.
+To investigate the spatial dependence of the magnetization with temperature, the absolute value of the derivative of the magnetic SLD profiles in Fig. \ref{f3} (b) was calculated.
+Four half-widths at half maxima were extracted, describing the spatial change in magnetization at the interfaces of the layers.
+The results are provided in Table \ref{t1}, the annotations of the interfaces I-IV are defined in Fig. \ref{f3} (b).
+The widths I and IV describe the change in the magnetization of the outer boundaries of layers A and C. These are found to be independent of temperature, as expected.
+The changes in width II (III) describes the changes in the magnetization profile of the interface of A (C) and B. At $T = 10$ K, all the layers are close to fully magnetic and the deduced magnetization profile resembles therefore primarily the distribution of the elements in the sample.
+At $T = 300$ K, the magnetization and susceptibility of layer B is negligible and the width is therefore dominated by the interface effects of layers A and C, at both the interfaces.
+Thus the width of the magnetic profile obtained at these temperatures are expected to be similar, which is consistent with the obtained results.
+We can now compare these with the results obtained at $T = 110$ K. The width of the magnetic profile in region II and III is clearly larger at this temperature, as seen in Table \ref{t1}.
+In order to underpin the above analysis, a normal probability plot of the values in Table \ref{t1} was done (not shown).
+It revealed that the widths in region II and III at $T = 110$ K are outliers at 2.0 $\sigma$, while the rest of the observations are approximately normally distributed around a sample mean of 8.8 \AA.
+The above discussion reflects the expected changes in the magnetic susceptibility, which is largest at $T_{c}$.
+Monte Carlo simulations involving beyond nearest neighbour magnetic interactions show that not only is the peak in the magnetic susceptibility shifted to higher temperature, but it is also significantly broadened, due to proximity effects. \cite{Magnus:2016hr} This is well reflected in the present results, however, the magnetization of the centre of the layer is not captured by these simulations.
+An analogous effect arising from changes in the effective coupling due to changes in the local concentration has previously been described for random alloys \cite{Gemma:2018}.
+The spatially dependent changes in the concentration of the elements in a magnetic alloy will give rise to changes in the effective magnetic coupling.
+The magnetization will consequently decline in a non-uniform way, giving rise to partially coupled ferromagnetic regions.
+This, in combination with long range interaction can therefore serve as a basis of the understanding of the observed proximity effects, well above its intrinsic ordering temperature.